Naci-T/real-estate-price-prediction/README.md

 # PART II: Analysing data

-This part consists of three steps.
-We will first have a look on our dataset and clean it where possible (Step 1).
-Then we'll analyse our data (step 2) and finally we'll interprate the data according to two cases and additional questions that were asked as part of this project (step 3).
+The process is divided into three stages.
+Initially, we will review and clean the dataset as necessary (Stage 1).
+Next, we will conduct an analysis of the data (Stage 2), and finally, we will interpret the results based on the two scenarios and additional questions specified in this project (Stage 3).

 ### Step 1: Cleaning the data

-A cleaned dataset is a dataset that doesn't contain any duplicates, is blank spaces or error-free.
-With this in mind, we've done some analysis.
-A first look on our dataset showed us that there were some columns and rows that could be deleted.
-It's also advised to check the types for each column and to adjust if needed.
+A cleaned dataset is one that is free of duplicates, blank spaces, and errors.
+With this in mind, we have conducted an analysis.
+An initial review of our dataset revealed that certain columns and rows could be removed.
+It is also recommended to verify the data types for each column and make adjustments as necessary.

-We're glad that we took the time to analyse our data as we've found that the sale prices of auctions or life annuity sales were also included in our dataset.
-Those sale prices are not final and can be deleted.
-You see that this will otherwise lead to unreasonable prices as below:
+We are pleased that we invested the time to analyze our data, as we discovered that the sale prices for auctions or life annuity sales were also included in our dataset.
+Those sale prices are not final and can be removed.
+This will prevent any inaccuracies in the data, such as unreasonable prices as below.

 <img title="Lowest price" alt="price" src="./images/minprice.png">